DimGj/Short-Term-Rental-Platform-React-Node.js/README.md

 For more details, refer to the project-specific documentation:

-- Frontend: client/README.md
-- Backend: server/README.md
+- readme.pdf

-📌 Note: The documentation in both files is written in Greek.
+📌 Note: The documentation is written in Greek.

 ## 👥 Credits